Nationalmuseum: 2010s renovation

-The museum was reinaugurated on 13 October 2018 by King Carl XVI Gustaf in the presence of other members of the royal family, minister of culture Alice Bah Kuhnke and over thousand visitors.
-The museum's exhibition space has been expanded and can now receive twice as many visitors and display almost three times as many works than had been possible before the renovation.
-Previously clogged windows and ceiling lanterns have been modified to create more daylight and views of the city.
-The noisy restaurant has been moved to a quieter location, with an airy and quiet sculpture courtyard in its former place.
-The museum has regained a rich color scheme inspired by the original colour palette.
+The museum was reinaugurated on 13 October 2018 by King Carl XVI Gustaf, in the presence of members of the royal family, minister of culture Alice Bah Kuhnke and over a thousand visitors.
+After the renovation, exhibition space increased, the museum could display almost three times as many works, and restored windows and ceiling lanterns brought daylight and city views back into the galleries.
+The restaurant was moved, a sculpture courtyard was created, and the interiors regained a colour scheme inspired by the building's original palette.